Tits Geometry and Positive Curvature

+We conclude this outline by pointing out that positive curvature is used in the general theory for two purposes: (1) To prove Theorem B (cf. Section 2) , and (2) to establish that the associated chamber system $\mathscr{C}(M;\G)$ is connected, or equivalently the $\G$ action is \emph{primitive} (cf. Section 3).
+In fact, we prove the conclusion of Theorem A for any polar action with connected chamber system and whose orbit space has positive curvature, unless it is of type $\CC_3$.
+In the case of $\CC_3$ (see \cite{FGT}) we use positive curvature more extensively, in particularly relying on the work in \cite{GWZ} (alternatively, due to Theorem \ref{simplicial}, this case is also covered by the classification of irreducible homogeneous geometries of finite Coxeter type $\M$ of rank at least two in \cite{KL}).

+Unlike previous applications of buildings to geometry, what is essential for us is to use Tits's \emph{local approach to buildings}, i.e., via chamber systems and their universal covers \cite{Ti2, Ro}.
+We like to mention that this is the case also in independent simultaneous work by Lytchak \cite{Ly} describing the structure of polar singular foliations of codimension at least three in compact symmetric spaces.
+In particular, in his context results similar to Theorem D and its corollary, Theorem E were obtained.

-We like to mention that a corresponding theory for polar actions on non-negatively curved manifolds is significantly more involved, even when dealing with geometrically irreducible cases, i.e., non product cases.
-In particular, the concept of an irreducible action is not as straightforward in this case, since the section is no longer a sphere.
-For example the polar $\T^2$ action on $\CP^2$ with three fixed points induces a polar $\T^2$ action on $\CP^2 \# \pm \CP^2$ with a metric of nonnegative curvature and flat Klein bottle as section (see \cite{GZ}) that should be viewed as reducible.
-With the appropriate notion of reducibility we
+We point out that a corresponding theory for polar actions on \emph{nonnegatively curved manifolds} is significantly more involved.
+In particular, the concept of an ``irreducible action" is not as straightforward in this case, in part since the section is no longer just a sphere or a real projective space with a reflection group (for a complete description see \cite{FG}).
+For example the polar $\T^2$ action on $\CP^2$ with three fixed points induces a polar $\T^2$ action on $\CP^2 \# \pm \CP^2$ with a metric of nonnegative curvature and flat Klein bottle as section (see \cite{GZ}) that should be viewed as reducible, as should actions that are not primitive.